Does Car Insurance Cover Flood Damage?

 Flood claims can be significantly different than other auto insurance claims for two reasons.

-While a more in-depth claims process can be found here, first remember to call your insurance company and take pictures of your vehicle (if applicable).
+Be sure to check out our more in-depth guide to the claims process, but first remember to call your insurance company and take pictures of your vehicle (if applicable).
 An adjuster will contact you for further information, determine the value of the repairs, and send you a check for the resulting damage after you pay your deductible.
 While this process might take longer than you’d like, as long as you have your comprehensive coverage you should be able to recover a vehicle damaged by flooding.